AAD’s Teledermatology Program

 Engages board-certified, AAD member dermatologists and residents in training in providing safe and secure telemedicine consultations to underserved communities in their state.

 Provides a telemedicine platform free of charge to eligible sites providing health care services to underserved populations in the United States.

 How the program works

-This request will be transmitted to a dermatologist who will then review the case and provide feedback to the patient’s primary care provider.
+This request will be transmitted to a dermatologist who will then review the case and provide feedback to the patient’s primary care clinician.
 The program offers store-and-forward technology (photos, teledermoscopy images, teledermatopathology images, and short videos) between referring clinicians and dermatologists.

 Want to volunteer for the AAD's Teledermatology Program?